Reasons to use OpenWrt

 People install OpenWrt because they find it to be superior to the stock firmware of their router or embedded device.
 This page showcases many aspects of OpenWrt.

-OpenWrt is designed by network professionals and others who care about the performance of their network.
+OpenWrt is designed by network professionals and others who care about the performance of their network and get the best throughput speeds and latency.
 OpenWrt incorporates many algorithms from recent research that perform far better than vendor-supplied firmware.

 • OpenWrt is stable, and operates reliably for long periods of time.